cyrilovh/snippets/README.md

 ## form.class.php

-Class for generate from and checkout it after user submit.
+Class for generate from and checkout it after user submit ("light version").
 Example for create a form:

 ```php